AkashVaghela/data-structures-and-algo/04-hash-table.md

 dictionary (in python)
 objects

-- In JS objects are similar to hash tables.
+- In JS hash tables are called Objects.
 - Hash function stores a key-value pair and points to it's memory address.

 # Hash function: